AMC Logo

 The sign consists of a rectangular flag made up of three geometric shapes:

-• Red triangle – a symbol of growth, development, striving to do and offer the best.
+• The red triangle is a symbol of growth, development, and striving to do and offer the best.
 The corporation’s success is due to the right combination of price, size, and quality, which bribed the Americans.

-• White triangle—showed the absence of fear of starting all over again.
+• The white triangle indicated the absence of fear of starting over.
 There was a period in the corporation’s history when it decided to deviate from its strategy and start producing large cars.
 The attempt ended in complete failure, but the company did not give up and got back on its feet.

-• Blue rectangle—a prototype of stability and professionalism, an indicator of reliability and economy.
+• The blue rectangle is a prototype of stability and professionalism, an indicator of reliability and economy.
 The company’s offer occupied an average confident position between foreign manufacturers’ cars and more expensive subcompacts of the Detroit trio.

-Below the flag is the brand name in two levels.
-The name shows that the company is the epitome of the American automotive industry.
+Below the flag, the brand name is in two levels.
+The name suggests that the company epitomizes the American automotive industry.
 Her Rambler brand was the third most popular brand in the US.
-Some models, even after the abolition of the company itself in 1987, continue to exist as separate divisions of the last owner.
+Some models, even after the company’s abolition in 1987, continue to exist as separate divisions of the last owner.

 Font and Colors